64bitpandas/cs61b-notes/binary-trees.md

  - A non-leaf node with k items must have exactly k+1 children
  - **Best Case:** Every node has 2 values (log2(N))
  - **Worst Case:** Every node has 1 value (log L+1(N))

+### Limits of Trees
+ - Tree based sets require all items to be comparable
+ - Limited to O(log N) at best